u-verma/inner-class/README.md

 # Inner-class:
-The idea is to concise the bullet point for the concepts.
-Feel free to add if not covered

-Inner class:
   1. A class defined inside another class.
 Below example the OuterClass defines the InnerClass.
   2. The Inner class always represents the HAS-A relationship with Outer class.
   3. The Inner class object can't be created without creating the Outer class object.
 Hence,